Correlation between multiple scattering angle and ionization energy loss for fast electrons: Solution of the transport equation

 Integral (\ref{integral-app}) is somewhat more sophisticated, and is evaluated in Appendix \ref{app:sum}:

 with $\text{Ein}$ the complementary exponential integral function specified by Eq. (\ref{Ein-def}).
 Again, the $\chi_1$-dependence here is simple logarithmic.
 As for $b$ and $ s $ dependencies, in contrast to Eqs. (\ref{el-sum-b-lambda}), (\ref{inel-sum-b-lambda}), they get intermixed.
-It is this mixing that gives rise to a correlation between $\theta$ and $\epsilon$.
+It is this mixing that induces a correlation between $\theta$ and $\epsilon$.